Segovia: History

 The first recorded mention of a settlement in what is today Segovia was a Celtic possession.
 Control later passed into the hands of the Romans.
 The city is a possible site of the battle in 75 BC where Quintus Caecilius Metellus Pius was victorious over Quintus Sertorius and Hirtuleius.
 Hirtuleius died in the fighting.
+During the late Roman period, the settlement belonged to one of numerous contemporary Latin convents.

+Later records traditionally indicate that the townsite was uninhabited at the height of the 11th century.
+The circumstances behind the resettlement of the northern Meseta beyond the Douro (vis-à-vis the pre-Reconquesta population) under the advancing Christian kingdoms in the middle ages is, however, a moot point in historiography.
+Short of the existence of any verified urban layout in the townsite, possible early eleventh century Berber or Mozarab settlements in the area seem likely.

-During the Roman period the settlement belonged to one of numerous contemporary Latin convents.
-It is believed that the city was abandoned after the Islamic invasion of Spain centuries later.
-After the conquest of Toledo by Alfonso VI of León and Castile, the son of King Alfonso VI, Segovia was resettled with Christians from the north of the Iberian peninsula and beyond the Pyrenees, providing it with a significant sphere of influence whose boundaries crossed the Sierra de Guadarrama and the Tagus.
+After the conquest of Toledo by Alfonso VI of León and Castile, Segovia was resettled with Christians from the north of the Iberian peninsula and beyond the Pyrenees, providing it with a significant sphere of influence whose boundaries crossed the Sierra de Guadarrama and the Tagus.

 Segovia's position on trading routes made it an important centre of trade in wool and textiles.
 The end of the Middle Ages saw something of a golden age for Segovia, with a growing Jewish population and the creation of a foundation for a powerful cloth industry.
 Several splendid works of Gothic architecture were also completed during this period.
 Notably, Isabella I was proclaimed queen of Castile in the church of San Miguel de Segovia on December 13, 1474.